Aeros Discus: Design and development

-Typical of the line, the Discus 148 model is made from aluminum tubing, with the wing covered in Dacron sailcloth.
+Typical of the line, the Discus 148 model is made from aluminium tubing, with the wing covered in Dacron sailcloth.
 Its 10.0 m span wing is cable braced with a kingpost.
 The nose angle is 128° and the aspect ratio is 7.3:1.

 The wing is also used on the Aeros ANT and the British Flylight Dragonfly, Flylight Motorfloater and Flylight E-Dragon ultralight trikes in its Discus T configuration.